sebbdk/ArduBoardControler/README.md

 To do this i have re-arranged file, and optimized code for readabillity.

+Currently this has only been tested on Arduino nano.
+I have a few Arduino mini/pro that i plan to configure and try out as well when time allows.
+New device configurations simply need to be added to the config files.

 Please post an issue if you have questions, requests or suggestions.

 **Required library!**